6.1 Leaves and Absences

 a.
 Account for and document the whereabouts and status of every Job Corps student for each day and time during that student’s enrollment.

 b.
-Ensure that students attend class or is participating in approved training activities during training periods.
+Ensure that students attend class or are participating in approved training activities during training periods.
 Students may not be counted as present for classes or training unless centers can demonstrate they are in a classroom or training area.

 c.
 Be capable of detecting and responding to instances of unauthorized or unexplained student absences.